-The Group principally issues the following types of general insurance contracts: motor, household, commercial and business interruption.
+The Group principally issues the following types of general insurance contracts: marine, fire, engineering, general accident and medical.
 Healthcare contracts provide medical expense coverage to policyholders and are not guaranteed as renewable.
 Risks under general insurance policies usually cover twelve months duration.
 For general insurance contracts, the most significant risks arise from climate changes, natural disasters and terrorist activities.
 For longer tail claims that take some years to settle, there is also inflation risk.
-For healthcare contracts, the most significant risks arise from lifestyle changes, epidemics and medical science and technology improvements.